 From what has been said, China should find ways and means to cope with the global economic disequilibrium and maintain the stable growth of global economy:

-A. Appealing to those developing countries and new-emerging countries with relatively a large amount of US dollar reserve to beef up their domestic structural readjustment and reform and increase their domestic demand and, in line with their respective national conditions, to accelerate banking liberalization process, expand bilateral, multilateral trade cooperation, and particularly the bilateral and multilateral trade cooperation and currency cooperation among Asia nations (with emphases placed on China,
+A. Appealing to those developing countries and new-emerging countries with relatively a large amount of US dollar reserve to beef up their domestic structural readjustment and reform and increase their domestic demand and, in line with their respective national conditions, to accelerate banking liberalization process, expand bilateral, multilateral trade cooperation, and particularly the bilateral and multilateral trade cooperation and currency cooperation among Asia nations (with emphases placed on China, Japan and the Republic of Korea).

 B. Urging the U.S. to resume its accountability as the first powerful nation in resolving the global economic disequilibrium.
 It should first of all speed up its own policy adjustment and transfer some of its interests to ease contradictions in the world economy.
 With regard to its dollar policy, the US government should, take up its responsibility as the issuer of a leading currency with a high profile, and think of and seek for the steady growth of the global economy as much as it can.